-Parrots can be beautiful, exotic backyard visitors, and while birders in Australia, Africa and South America may have many native parrot species to attract, even birders in other locations might have feral or established parrot colonies nearby to visit the yard.
-With care, any backyard birder can be successful attracting parrots.
+Parrots can be beautiful, exotic backyard visitors.
+While birders in Australia, Africa, and South America may have many native parrot species to attract, even birders in other locations might have feral or established parrot colonies nearby to visit the yard.
+With care, any backyard birder can be successful in attracting parrots.

 Why We Love Parrots

-There are several types of parrots that may be regular backyard visitors.
-Backyard birders who aren't fortunate enough to live within the native range of parrot species may still see escaped pets at their feeders, usually mixed in with other flocks of birds, or feral colonies of parrots may regularly visit backyards that meet their needs.
-By creating a parrot-friendly habitat in the backyard, any birder might be surprised by one of these colorful guests.
+Several types of parrots may be regular backyard visitors.
+Birders who aren't fortunate enough to live within the native range of parrot species may still see escaped pets at their feeders, usually mixed in with other flocks of birds.
+Feral or introduced colonies of parrots may also regularly visit yards that meet their needs.
+By creating a parrot-friendly habitat in the yard, any birder might be surprised by one of these colorful guests.

 How to Attract Parrots

-Whether local parrots are native residents, established feral colonies or randomly escaped pets, they will seek out locations that meet their survival needs, and backyards that offer parrot-friendly features will have better success attracting these birds.
+Whether local parrots are native residents, established feral colonies, or randomly escaped pets, they will seek out locations that meet their survival needs.
+Yards that offer parrot-friendly features will have better success attracting these birds.

-- Water: While some parrot species – those that consume large amounts of fruit – will drink less, they will visit bird baths to bathe.
-The bath needs to be relatively large to accommodate these larger birds, and ground bird baths or low basins are typically preferred.
-The bath should be no more than 2-3 inches deep to encourage bathing, and the water should be kept clean and fresh.
-A bird bath fountain will attract more parrots with splashing sounds and the glitter of moving water, alerting birds to the available water source.
+- Water: While parrot species that consume large amounts of fruit drink less, all of these birds still visit birdbaths to bathe.
+The bath needs to be relatively large to accommodate these larger birds, and ground birdbaths or low basins are typically preferred.
+The bath should be no more than 2 to 3 inches deep to encourage bathing, and the water should be kept clean and fresh.
+A birdbath fountain will attract more parrots with splashing sounds and the glitter of moving water, alerting birds to the available water source.

 - Shelter: Parrots are adapted to generally tropical climates, and they will be more likely to take shelter in broad-leafed deciduous trees and bright tropical plants.
 In areas where parrots are native, using native plants that the birds prefer is the best way to provide shelter, but birders in areas where only escaped or feral parrots may visit will need to have more creative birdscaping to attract parrots.
 Planting fruit trees is another way to attract parrots with both shelter and a ready food source.

-- Nesting Sites: Most parrots are cavity-nesting birds and require relatively large, spacious accommodations.
-Leaving dead trees and snags intact is ideal, though there are parrot species that will readily take to large nesting boxes.
+- Nesting sites: Most parrots are cavity-nesting birds and require relatively large spacious accommodations.
+Leaving dead trees and snags intact is ideal, though there are parrot species that will readily use large nesting boxes.
 Those larger boxes can easily be usurped by other birds or wildlife, however, and backyard birders must be vigilant to keep the boxes intact for nesting parrots.
 Providing a variety of nesting materials, especially grasses, can also help encourage parrots to nest nearby.

 - Discourage feral cats and keep pet cats indoors and away from feeding areas.
 Since many parrots feed on the ground, they are more vulnerable to predators.

-- Keep feeding areas and bird baths clean, as parrots can be highly susceptible to different avian diseases and an illness can quickly spread to the entire flock.
+- Keep feeding areas and birdbaths clean, as parrots can be highly susceptible to different avian diseases and illness can quickly spread to the entire flock.

 - Plan bird-friendly landscaping with color in mind, and choose colors that attract birds to make the yard even more noticeable to brightly colored parrots.